We stand and we won't fall, we're one and one for all, the writing's on the wall, we are the youth gone wild!

 Tropes related to the band:

 - The Band Minus the Face: Sebastian Bach was fired from the band in 1996 and was replaced by relatively unknown Texan Johnny Solinger (who himself left the band in 2015).
-To this day, many Skid Row fans are hoping that Sebastian Bach will someday reunite with Skid Row, and Bach himself has said that he would not be opposed to rejoining the band; however, the band officially confirmed touring vocalist ZP Theart (ex-Dragonforce) as their new official singer in January 2017, and the other members have adamantly refused to even consider the possibility of reuniting with Bach.
+To this day, many Skid Row fans are hoping that Sebastian Bach will someday reunite with Skid Row, and Bach himself has said that he would not be opposed to rejoining the band; however, Erik Grönwall (ex-H.E.A.T) was confirmed as their new official singer in March 2022, and the other members have adamantly refused to even consider the possibility of reuniting with Bach.

 - Big Guy, Little Guy: Bach with basically everyone.
 He is 6'3" and towered over the other members.